 Matthew Etherington

 Matthew Etherington is another player who has fallen through the ranks after struggling with a gambling addiction over the years.
 The star racked up close to £1.5m in debts since he joined West Ham.
-The club even loaned him £800,000 just so he could settle his debts, and it was only when he made the move over to Stoke City that he was finally able to combat his gambling habit and balance his finances again.
+The club even loaned him £800,000 just so he could settle his debts.
+But it was only when he made the move over to Stoke City that he was finally able to combat his gambling habit and balance his finances again.

 Paul Merson